Tips for Writing in Clear, Plain English

 - Aim for an average sentence length of 15-20 words

-- Vary between long and short sentences to help the flow and to make your points punchy
+- Vary between long and short sentences to help the flow and make your points punchy

 - Assign one idea per sentence, and add another point if it’s closely related

-- Write in the active voice to keep your sentences lively, with verbs before the object
+- Write in the active voice to keep your sentences lively

-- Avoid slang unless you’re trying to get down with the kids.
-In which case you’re probably trying too hard already
+- Avoid slang unless you’re trying to get down with the kids, in which case you’re trying too hard already

 - People like writing that speaks to them as humans rather than dictates.
 So use ‘I’, ‘we’ and ‘you’ to keep your writing friendly

-- Don’t use technical jargon and gobbledygook unless they’re terms your target reader will be familiar with
+- Don’t use technical jargon and gobbledygook, unless they’re terms your target reader is familiar with

-- Use positive, inspiring language that will motivate your readers.
+- Use positive, inspiring language that motivates readers.
 Say how your product ‘will’ solve their problem and how you ‘can’ save them lots of money

 - Avoid negative words, such as ‘can’t', ‘don’t’ and ‘won’t’.